Charges filed in Wisconsin starving dog case

 Less than two weeks after being dropped off Gabriel is no longer skin and bones, is improving in energy and muscle tone, and those caring for him at the Dunn County Humane Society say his "sweet disposition and fun personality are coming out more and more each day."
 A video posted on the society website says Gabe is up to 44 pounds, and loves to play with tennis balls.

-The goal is to continue to nurture Gabriel until he is ready to leave for a forever home, something that is still a ways down the road.
-Donors have stepped up to provide thousands of dollars to pay for his extensive recovery needs.
+The goal is to continue to nurture Gabriel until he is ready to leave for a forever home, probably some time in January.
+A number of people have already inquired about adopting him.
+Donors have also stepped up to provide thousands of dollars to pay for his extensive recovery needs.

 RELATED: Discovery of dead horses leads to animal cruelty charges in Hubbard County